-- industrial product manufacturing as well as 2D and 3D methods for pattern development - an understanding and ability to reflect on the use of technology in pattern design, production processes and materials.
+- industrial product manufacturing as well as 2D and 3D methods for pattern development. - an understanding and ability to reflect on the use of technology for resource optimisation in pattern design, production processes and material use.

-- use analogue and digital methods and tools for pattern design, pattern grading and product manufacturing - assess theoretical and practical issues in pattern grading, materials and production as well as justify and select relevant and sustainable solutions - communicate product related topics using IT based technology in the product manufacturing process.
+- use analogue and digital methods and tools for pattern design, pattern grading and product manufacturing. - assess theoretical and practical issues in pattern grading, materials and production as well as justifying and selecting relevant and sustainable solutions. - communicate product related topics using technology in the product manufacturing process.

-- develop and implement complex product development solutions taking into account materials and industrial processing methods - independently enter into disciplinary and interdisciplinary cooperation based on the value chain - identify their own learning needs in technology and product manufacturing.
+- develop and implement complex solutions in responsible production development taking into account materials, circularity and industrial processing methods. - Independently enter into disciplinary and interdisciplinary cooperation based on the value chain. - identify their own learning needs in technology and product manufacturing.